pikatoste/test.sh/README.md

 endtry
 ```

-* `try:`, `catch:`, `success:` and `endtry` must be at the beginig of a line.
+* `try:`, `catch:`, `success:` and `endtry` must be at the beginning of a line.
-* `try:`, `catch:`, and `endtry`  are all required. `success:` is optional.
+* `try:`, `catch:`, and `endtry`  are all required, `success:` is optional.
 * The body of the `catch:` and `success:` blocks must contain at least one command.
-* The `catch:` clause can optionally specify a comma-separated list of caught exceptions.
+* The `catch:` clause can optionally specify a comma-separated list of exceptions.
 No spaces are allowed
 before a comma, which must be followed by at least one space.
-The final exception must end with a colon.
+The last exception must end with a colon.

 For example: